CSPVAMU/PantherTracksMobile/readme.md

       showed last Wednesday except the code is more refined (html for display, ajax call to php for database--the original example was all php).

-    > Just some thouhts on this, we're really developing three different things that all use the
+    > Just some thoughts on this, we're really developing three different things that all use the
     > same database.
 An Android app, an iOS app, and a website.
 Instead of repositories for each
     > maybe we can get away with just a folder for each.